Arranging Your Travel

 For more information about transportation options in your city, please click on your campus below:

-If your campus is not listed, or you would like further advice about airport pickup options, please contact the International Student Support Team at least one week prior to your arrival.
+If your campus is not listed, or you would like further advice about airport pickup options, please contact the Student Engagement Team at least one week prior to your arrival.

 Overview of options for international students ranging from on-campus accommodation to long-term accommodation.